Ollynov/t-school-fullstack-2/javascript/lecture-notes.md

 HINT:
 - Notice that we already have a '#player_title' id assigned
 - A prompt can ask the user for an input and also save it into a variable

+**Exercise 2:**

+Add another user prompt into the `updateName()` function.
+Then change the color of the playerTitle element's background.
+This time, use jQuery.
+But first, let's get a crash course in jQuery.

 #### JS Functions